drcyschfld/Raquel-and-the-Johnnies/README.md

 ## Testing
 **PTU Rotation**
-- test functionality; press button and observe that the ptu stops
+- test functionality; press button and observe that the ptu stops.

 **Lidar**
-- put ball at a known distance away from the lidar and ensure that it reads the correct distance
+- put ball at a known distance away from the lidar and ensure that it reads the correct distance.What is the maximum distance the ball can roll and still be detected.

 **Servo Motor**
-- run code and observe that it does desired behaviour
+- run code and observe that it does desired behaviour.
+Since 2000 is max pulse width for 180, what other values are acceptable for variable pulseWidth.
+- Adjusting direction to a higher value incraeses speed at which the motor truns, however higher than 10 will cause motor to glitch.

 **Piezo/Capacative Touch**
 - run code and observe that it does desired behaviour